Pachinko: Post-payout systems

-To compensate for the increase in the number of spins, the digital slot machine reveals the final outcome of each spin sooner.
+To compensate for the increase in the number of spins, the digital slot machine reveals the outcome of each spin sooner.
 ST pachinko machines do not offer this mode; after it ends, the machine spins as in kakuhen.
 Once no more jackpots have been made, the pachinko machine reverts to its original setting.

 Koatari

 Starting in 2007, the majority of Japanese pachinko machines started to include (小当たり, koatari) into their payout systems.
 Koatari is shorter than the normal jackpot and during payout mode the payout gate opens for a short time only, even if no balls go into it.
 The timing of the opening of the gates is unpredictable, effectively making it a jackpot where the player receives no payout.
 Koatari jackpots can result in a kakuhen as per normal operation, depending on the payout scheme of the machine in question.
-The main purpose of koatari is so that pachinko manufacturers can offer payout schemes that appear to be largely favorable to customers, without losing any profit.
+The main purpose of koatari is so that pachinko manufacturers can offer payout schemes that appear to be largely favorable to customers, without losing any long-term profit.

-In addition to being able to offer higher kakuhen percentages, this made it possible for manufacturers to design machines.
-Unlike pachinko machines that offer a full payout or a kakuhen for any type of jackpot earned, these machines require players to hit a kakuhen jackpot with a certain probability in order to get a full payout.
+In addition to being able to offer higher kakuhen percentages, this made it possible for manufacturers to design "battle-type" machines.
+Unlike old-fashioned pachinko machines that offer a full payout or a kakuhen for any type of jackpot earned, these machines require players to hit a kakuhen jackpot with a certain probability in order to get a full payout.
 This is orchestrated by the player entering into "battle", where the player, in accordance with the item that the machine is based on, must "defeat" a certain enemy or foe in order to earn another kakuhen.
 If the player loses, it means that a normal koatari has been hit and the machine enters into jitan mode.

 Another reason for incorporating every koatari is that they have made it possible for a machine to go into kakuhen mode without the player's knowledge.
 This is referred to as (潜伏, senpuku) kakuhen because it does not occur in any of the jackpot modes.
-A player sitting at a used pachinko machine offering the chance of hitting a jackpot in normal mode can hit it within x spins easily because the previous player did not realize that the machine was in senpuku.
+A player sitting at a used pachinko machine offering the 1 in x chance of hitting a jackpot in normal mode can hit it within x spins easily because the previous player did not realize that the machine was in senpuku.
 This induces players to keep playing their machines, even though they may still be in normal mode.
-Japanese pachinko players have not shown significant signs of protest in response to the incorporation of koatari; on the contrary, pachinko machines have become a major part of most parlors.
+Japanese pachinko players have not shown significant signs of protest in response to the incorporation of koatari; on the contrary, battle-type pachinko machines have become a major part of most parlors.